gonanmusic/TRX_GAZFEE/README.md

 On MacOS :
 - Open the Terminal.
-- Install Homebrew by running:
-      - /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+- Install Homebrew by running: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 - Use Homebrew to install Python: brew install python
-- Verify the installation with:
+- Verify the installation with: python3 --version
-      - python3 --version

 On LINUX :
-- For Debian-based distributions (like Ubuntu):
+- For Debian-based distributions (like Ubuntu):sudo apt install python3
-      - sudo apt update
-      - sudo apt install python3
-- For Red Hat-based distributions (like CentOS):
-      - sudo yum install python3
+- For Red Hat-based distributions (like CentOS): sudo yum install python3
 - Check if it’s installed: python3 --version

 HOW TO INSTALL TRONPY :
-- Open a terminal or command prompt, and install the tronpy library:
-      - pip install tronpy
+- Open a terminal or command prompt, and install the tronpy library: pip install tronpy

 CHANGE INFOS INTO THE CODE :
 - sender_private_key = "PRIVATE KEY"  # Replace with the private key of the sender's address.